The library provides services and support for researchers at each of your research stage to facilitate your research managing and sharing.

 For help and support for data management plans (DMPs), data storage, metadata creation, and data sharing and preservation, please contact openresearch@hanken.fi.

-Each researcher is responsible for registering his/her own research merits.
-In practice, the registration can be done by the assistant or helpdesk at your department.
-Check what the practice applies at your department.
-To register your publications five years backwards, you can also contact the library for help.
-It is often possible to import the publications from other databases to avoid manual registration.
+Each researcher is responsible for submitting his/her own research merits.
+In some cases the submissions can be done by the assistant or helpdesk at your department.
+Check what practice applies at your department.

-The library validates the publications registered in Haris, but is not responsible for the registration itself.
+The library validates the publications submitted in Haris, but is not responsible for the submission itself.
 Research projects are examined by the Office of Research, International Affairs and Corporate Connections, while the accuracy of activities is not checked.

-The name Haris is the abbreviation of Haken Research Information System.
+The name Haris is an abbreviation of Hanken Research Information System.

 The concept of open science has different definitions and includes multiple aspects and opportunities for you to consider what open science could mean throughout the research cycle.
 In general, open science refers to the efforts and mechanisms by which the findability, accessibility and (re)usability of scientific knowledge are promoted in the digital era.